BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 <a name="motivation"></a>
 ## 1. Motivation
 While Gtkmm is a GUI library which is fun to work with, its API is pretty unstable.
-From ong version to another majors API changes frequently occurs, which make maintenance a pain.
+From one version to another majors API changes frequently occur, which make maintenance a pain.
 Much effort is put into the UI code, which is later broken by these API changes.
-The views code depend directly on Gtkmm which triggers views code changes to restore functionnalities that were broken by Gtkmm API changes.
+The view code depends directly on Gtkmm which triggers view code changes to restore functionnalities that were broken by Gtkmm API changes.
 These changes can result in new bugs that can creep in, unnoticed.
 Lastly, if one of these changes ever breaks too much functionnalities and that a migration to another toolkit is needed, it is going